 - Somatic sexology is the study of sex as it pertains to the body.
 Like other “-ologies,” it is the theory behind the practice.

 - Somatic sex therapy is an approach to therapy, usually performed by a licensed and accredited therapist, incorporating the physical body with traditional mind-based approaches.
 Legal restrictions mean that a somatic sex therapist cannot touch their clients, but somatic sex therapy can include self-touch, movement, or just talk.
 Regardless of approach, somatic therapy always centers around the body to help patients overcome trauma, embrace their sexuality, or identify needs and boundaries.

 Somatic coaching is similar, but is not a clinical approach or treatment.
 It can supplement traditional therapy or simply help clients have better sex.

 - Sexological bodywork is a tool in the somatic sexology toolbox that therapists, coaches, or well-being practitioners can use to help clients get in touch with their bodies.
 This includes practices like breathwork, erotic massage, erotic yoga, expanded self-pleasuring, and bodywork.
 Sexological bodywork reintegrates sexual parts of the body that have gone numb or feel disconnected, or address challenges like genital scar tissue and disabilities.

-The Somatica Method is an approach to bodywork that helps therapists treat complex body-centered issues; or that can be used outside of the clinical environment.
-Because it is a certification as opposed to a license, practitioners can touch their clients within certain boundaries to help them learn to be more sensual, connect their minds and bodies, improve sexual well-being, and lead more fulfilling sexual lives.
+The Somatica Method is an approach to coaching that uses some tools of somatic sexology to work with their clients’ goals.
+Practitioners use touch with their clients within certain boundaries to help them learn to be more sensual, connect their minds and bodies, improve sexual well-being, and lead more fulfilling sexual lives.